 From its beginning in 1964, the planned community of Reston has lacked a special place where one can go to remember and memorialize loved ones.
-A Memorial Garden of Reflection is a community facility that should be developed.
-A clear vision for such a facility has emerged through the work of the Initiative for Public Art - Reston (IPAR):
+A Garden of Remembrance and Reflection is a community facility that should be developed.
+A clear vision for such a facility has emerged through the work of the Initiative for Public Art - Reston (IPAR).

-It should be a universal and inclusive place, where Restonians can remember and reflect upon the passing of loved ones.
+It should be a universal and inclusive place. where Restonians can remember and reflect upon the passing of loved ones.
 It should respect and support the many ways in which people choose to acknowledge the passing of life.
-And, its design should provide a setting for tranquil reflection, contemplation, meditation, inspiration and healing.
+And, its Richard Deutsch and Larry Kirkland for Congregation Shir Hadash, Los Gatos, CA. design should provide a setting for tranquil reflection, contemplation, meditation, inspiration and healing.